openstack-archive/wsme/doc/integrate.rst

 .. warning::

-    A pecan application is not able to mount another wsgi application on a subpath.
-For that reason, additional protocols are not supported for now, ie until wsme provides a middleware that can do the same as a mounted WSRoot.
+    A pecan application is not able to mount another WSGI application on a subpath.
+For that reason, additional protocols are not supported for now, until WSME provides a middleware that can do the same as a mounted WSRoot.

 :mod:`wsmeext.pecan` -- Pecan adapter